 - NYU supplement

-- One teacher recommendation letter (or two, maximum)
+- Teacher recommendation letter

 - Mid-year report

 - Audition or portfolio (for Steinhardt and Tisch only; testing is optional and an audition or portfolio may be submitted in its place)

 - Additional materials may be required for specific programs

 NYU is test-optional for the 2021-2022 application cycle.
 If you want to submit test scores, NYU accepts the following:

 - IB Diploma

 Interested in learning more about NYU?
 Check out these other informative articles:

 - College Spotlight Series: Everything You Need to Know About NYU